This article is part of a larger series on POS Systems.

 - Confirm delivery: Require a barcode scan, photo, or digital signature to confirm completed deliveries.

-You have a lot of options for tracking deliveries once they leave your business.
+You have many options for tracking deliveries once they leave your business.
 You can print invoices, barcodes, or bills of lading to include with outgoing deliveries.
 Drivers can scan barcodes at various stages of the delivery process or change the delivery status using drop-down menus in the driver app.
 You can also add a nearly limitless number of delivery fees.
-Choose to charge basic delivery fees by zone or distance and create additional fees for rush deliveries, one-hour service, or other custom settings that are relevant to your business.
+Choose to charge basic delivery fees by zone or distance and create additional fees for rush deliveries, one-hour service, or other custom settings relevant to your business.

-- Real-time tracking: OnTime’s dispatch board shows your drivers’ locations in real time.
+- Real-time tracking: OnTime’s dispatch board shows your drivers’ locations.

-- Messaging: Email, text, and in-app messaging keeps dispatchers and drivers in close communication.
+- Messaging: Email, text, and in-app messaging keep dispatchers and drivers in close communication.

 - Choose your routing service: Choose the map that works best for you in your location; OnTime 360 sources maps from 68 different providers.